baichen-du/baichen-du.github.io/index.md

   Hi!
 My name is <b>Baichen Du 杜柏辰</b> [tʷuː4 pai3 ʈʂʰən2] in Mandarin, or [tou2 pak3 sɐn21] in Cantonese.
 I am graduating from BSocSc in <b>Linguistics</b> and PPA (Politics and Public Administration) at University of Hong Kong in May 2024 and will be on my gap year before joining <b>UCLA Linguistics as a PhD student</b> in Fall 2025.
 I was also a visiting student at UC Berkeley in the Spring and Fall semester of 2023.
 I am interested in <b>experimental phonology and phonetics</b> broadly, and <b>speech perception/production, cues weighting and integration, sound change and variation</b> in specific.
 <br>
 <br>
-  During my undergraduate study, I worked on a number of projects with <a href="https://linguistics.berkeley.edu/~kjohnson/"> Prof. Keith Johnson </a> and <a href="https://www.alexandra-pfiffner.com/">Dr. Alexandra Pfiffner</a> at UC Berkeley Linguistics, and <a href="https://Jhavenhill.com">Dr. Jonathan Havenhill</a> at HKU, as well as <a href = "http://www.cbs.polyu.edu.hk/yaoyao"> Prof. Yao Yao </a> at HKPolyU Chinese and Bilingual Studies.
-For my political science  major, <a href="https://haohanchen.github.io">Dr. Haohan Chen</a> supervised me on my thesis.
+  Previously, I worked on a number of projects with <a href="https://linguistics.berkeley.edu/~kjohnson/"> Prof. Keith Johnson </a> and <a href="https://www.alexandra-pfiffner.com/">Dr. Alexandra Pfiffner</a> at UC Berkeley Linguistics, and <a href="https://Jhavenhill.com">Dr. Jonathan Havenhill</a> at HKU, as well as <a href = "http://www.cbs.polyu.edu.hk/yaoyao"> Prof. Yao Yao </a> at HKPolyU Chinese and Bilingual Studies.
+For my political science  major, <a href="https://haohanchen.github.io">Dr. Haohan Chen</a> supervised me on my UG thesis.
 <br>
 <br>
 </div>